Base Lending Rate

-With the transparency of the breakdown, banks are stimulated to show attractive base rate for borrowers as it reflects efficiency in the making, thus achieving good credit ratings.
-They would also try to achieve low operating cost and risk and possibly increase leeway for profit margin.
-However, the smaller institutions may risk losing out in getting more borrowers for loans whereas bigger banks have more room to maneuver when determining the reference rates.
+With the transparency of the breakdown, banks are stimulated to show attractive base rates for borrowers as it reflects efficiency in the making, thus achieving good credit ratings.
+They would also try to achieve low operating costs and risks and possibly increase leeway for profit margin.
+However, the smaller institutions may risk losing out in getting more borrowers for loans whereas bigger banks have more room to manoeuvre when determining the reference rates.

 How Does This Impact You?